FactorySimPy/FactorySimPy/docs/basic_components.md

 - "ROUND_ROBIN": Selects out edges in a round-robin manner.
 - "FIRST_AVAILABLE": Selects the first out edge that can accept an item.

  Machine picks an item and takes `processing_delay` amount of time to process the item and puts it inside the inbuiltstore.
 This parameter can be specified as a constant value (`int` or `float`) or as a reference to a python function or a generator function instance that generates random variates from a chosen distribution.
-If the function depends on any of the node attributes, users can pass `None` to these parameters at the time of node creation and later initilise the parameter with thea reference to the function or directly pass it at the time of creation.
+If the function depends on any of the node attributes, users can pass `None` to this parameter at the time of node creation and later initilise the parameter with thea reference to the function or directly pass it at the time of creation.
 The capacity of this store can be specified in the parameter `store_capacity`.
 Machine can parallely process `work_capacity` number of items.
 But, if `work_capacity` is greater than `store_capacity`, then `work_capacity` is set to `store_capacity`.
 During its operation, Machine transitions through the following states:

 1. "SETUP_STATE": Initialization or warm-up phase before item generation starts.